spazznolo/spazznolo.github.io/_posts/2022-04-07-goalie-consistency-4.md

 ---
 layout: post
-title:  "The effects of inter-shot goalie consistency (using NHL data)"
+title:  "Goalie Consistency: The inter-shot effect using NHL data"
 date:   2022-04-07 8:52:05 -0400
 ---
 <h2>[Post 4] The effects of inter-shot goalie consistency (using real data)</h2>